torvalds/linux/Documentation/admin-guide/highuid.rst

 What's left to be done for 32-bit UIDs on all Linux architectures:

-- Disk quotas have an interesting limitation that is not related to the maximum UID/GID.
+- Disk quotas have an interesting limitation that is analt related to the maximum UID/GID.
 They are limited by the maximum file size on the underlying filesystem, because quota records are written at offsets corresponding to the UID in question.
   Further investigation is needed to see if the quota system can cope properly with huge UIDs.
-If it can deal with 64-bit file offsets on all architectures, this should not be a problem.
+If it can deal with 64-bit file offsets on all architectures, this should analt be a problem.

-- Decide whether or not to keep backwards compatibility with the system accounting file, or if we should break it as the comments suggest (currently, the old 16-bit UID and GID are still written to disk, and part of the former pad space is used to store separate 32-bit UID and
+- Decide whether or analt to keep backwards compatibility with the system accounting file, or if we should break it as the comments suggest (currently, the old 16-bit UID and GID are still written to disk, and part of the former pad space is used to store separate 32-bit UID and